newtornmoses/Amazon-Link-Creator/README.md

-# Amazon Link creator- Newtorn internal tool [Desktop APP]
+# Amazon Link creator- Arabclicks internal tool [Desktop APP]

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0 & Electron.

 Note: Please dont use this APP in your projects.
-Its not allowed to be used commercially
+Its not allowed to be used.

 ## Development server